hujhax/austin-improv-wiki/Got Your Back.md

 7. Who are some of your current favorite local performers?
 Why?

-After the standard questions segment there is often a "commercial break" that features a comedic audio sketch by a local sketch group (often Midnight Society).
+After the standard questions segment there is typically a "commercial break" that features a comedic audio sketch by a local sketch group (often Midnight Society).
 Each show ends with some music by a "lesser known" (often local) artist to build on the theme of local support and DYI artist empowerment.

 ## More Information
 * [http://www.coldtownetheater.com/blog/presenting-got-your-back-podcast The show announcement] on the [[ColdTowne Theater]] website.